-Social Futures has provided emergency accommodation to more than 100 people who were sleeping rough in Byron Bay.
+Social Futures has provided emergency accommodation in Byron Bay to more than 100 people who were sleeping rough.

 Social Futures operates one crisis-accommodation house and two transitional share-house properties in the Byron Bay Shire.
 (Byron Bay has the second largest population in the state outside of the Sydney CBD, according to a NSW study released this year.)